About Your Visit

 Following the declaration of a Major Incident in London due to high rates of COVID-19, the Chapter of St Paul’s has made the difficult decision to close the Cathedral for public worship and private prayer with immediate effect.
 The Ministers will continue to offer prayer and worship on behalf of us all.
 More information and COVID-19 updates can be found here.

 St Paul's, with its vast dome, is an iconic feature of the London skyline and known across the world.

 When you step inside you will marvel at the Cathedral's awe-inspiring interior and uncover fascinating stories about its history and the rich work and worship that takes place here, all set over five levels, the highest of which will give you unrivalled views over London.

-Please note that the Whispering Gallery is temporarily closed and is expected to remain closed until at least January 2021.
+Please note that the Whispering Gallery is temporarily closed and is expected to remain closed until further notice.
 The Golden Gallery is currently closed due to COVID-19 physical distancing measures.
-The Stone Gallery will be open when sightseeing resumes.
+When sightseeing resumes, the Stone Gallery is open.

 Buy your sightseeing ticket

 Enjoy kids go free at St Paul's from 19-24th December

 When you come St Paul's, we hope to give you a visit you will remember.
 With your sightseeing ticket, you can walk in the footsteps of royalty and political leaders on the Cathedral floor; climb the dome to try the unique acoustics of the Whispering Gallery; go even higher to enjoy some of the most spectacular views over London from the Stone and Golden Galleries; or head down to the crypt where our nation's heroes are buried.